-Avoid needless heavy braking.
-Some people drive in spurts - heavy acceleration followed by heavy braking - rather than keeping pace with traffic.
-This is a mistake.
-The brakes might not have time to cool between hard stops.
-The brakes will wear out much faster with a lot of heavy braking.
-Keeping pace with the traffic and allowing realistic following distances eliminates a lot of unnecessary braking.
-That means better braking and longer brake life.
+- Keep enough distance between you and the vehicle in front of you.

+- Avoid needless heavy braking.

+- Keep pace with traffic.

 If the engine ever stops while the vehicle is being driven, brake normally but do not pump the brakes.
-If the brakes are pumped, the pedal could get harder to push down.
-If the engine stops, there will still be some power brake assist but it will be used when the brake is applied.
+Doing so could make the pedal harder to push down.
+If the engine stops, there will be some power brake assist but it will be used when the brake is applied.
 Once the power assist is used up, it can take longer to stop and the brake pedal will be harder to push.